UniMath/agda-unimath/src/elementary-number-theory/arithmetic-sequences-positive-rational-numbers.lagda.md

 additive [semigroup](group-theory.semigroups.md) of
 [positive rational numbers](elementary-number-theory.positive-rational-numbers.md).

-The terms of an arithmetic sequence of positive rational numbers have no greater element.
+The values of an arithmetic sequence are determined by its initial value and its common difference; an arithmetic sequence of positive rational numbers is strictly increasing and unbounded.

 ## Definitions